DIRACGrid/DIRAC/dashboards/GrafanaDemo/README.md

 # Grafana Demo

-## Data sources used
-- MySQL Accounting database for DIRAC certification
-- ElasticSearch cluster for DIRAC certification
+A running example of this dashboard can be found on the LHCb grafana organisation in the Dev Area with the name `Demo Dashboard`.

 ## What plots does the dashboard contain?
-- Production Jobs By Final Minor Status
+- Production Jobs By Final Minor Status (MySQL)
-- User Jobs By Final Minor Status
+- User Jobs By Final Minor Status (MySQL)
-- Job CPU Efficiency By Job Type
+- Job CPU Efficiency By Job Type (MySQL)
-- User Jobs By Job Type
+- User Jobs By Job Type (ElasticSearch)
-- User Jobs By Final Minor Stattus
+- User Jobs By Final Minor Status (MySQL)
-- Pilots By Status
+- Pilots By Status (MySQL)

 ## How to import this dashboard into another Grafana installation?
 - Create Grafana data sources for the MySQL database and ElasticSearch cluster (both the DIRAC certification versions).